-Exhibit 83 summarizes housing development capacity based on: (1) vacant buildable land, (2) middle housing infill and redevelopment lots, and (3) mixed-use redevelopment in commercial areas,.
-When accounting for Middle Housing Infill and Redevelopment Potential and Mixed-use Redevelopment potential, the capacity of Moderate Density and Commercial Mixed-use increases, as shown in Exhibit 83.
+Exhibit 83 summarizes housing development capacity based on (1) vacant buildable land, (2) middle housing infill and redevelopment lots, and (3) mixed-use redevelopment in commercial areas.
+When accounting for Middle Housing Infill and Redevelopment Potential and Mixed-use Redevelopment potential, the capacity of Moderate Density and Commercial Mixed-Use increases, as shown in Exhibit 83.

-- Moderate Density (R-MD the zone most affected by HB 2001) adds an additional 600 to 1,600 units. - Commercial Mixed Use (the zone most likely to experience redevelopment) then adds an additional estimated 1,388 units.
+- Moderate Density (R-MD the zone most affected by HB 2001) adds an additional 600 to 1,600 units. - Commercial Mixed-Use (the zone most likely to experience redevelopment) then adds an additional estimated 1,388 units.

 Exhibit 83.
-Estimate of Capacity on Buildable Land, Infill/Redevelopment and MU Redevelopment, Milwaukie city limits, 2023 to 2043
+Estimate of Capacity on Buildable Land, Infill/Redevelopment, and MU Redevelopment, Milwaukie City Limits, 2023 to 2043

-Source: Buildable Lands Inventory; Calculations by ECONorthwest.
-Note: These acres are net acres because the buildable land inventory shows that most vacant unconstrained land
+Source: Buildable Lands Inventory; Calculations by ECONorthwest. \Note: These acres are net acres because the buildable land inventory shows that most vacant unconstrained land is on small parcels with existing rights-of-way.
+There is no need to account for need for new roads in most areas of Milwaukie.

 Capacity on Middle Housing Infill and Mixed-Use

-Vacant Land Redevelopment Potential Redevelopment
+Vacant Land Redevelopment Redevelopment

-Plan Designation (Dwelling Units) Low High Potentia1
+Plan Designation (Dwelling Units) Low High Potential

 Moderate Density 149 600 1,600

 High Density 93

 Commercial Mixed Use 730 1,388

-Tota1 972 600 1,600 1,388
+Total 972 600 1,600 1,388